totesprofesh/altrove/README.md

 ## Previous research

-We each had a look over the current Trove site to learn how is used.
+We each had a look over the current Trove homepage to learn how it is used.
-We studied what the API provided and, just as importantly, what it lacked.
+We studied what their API provided and, just as importantly, what it lacked.

 ## Development tools

-The general preference of the team was to use NoSQL databases.
+The general preference of the team was to use the and flexibility of NoSQL to store and process data.
-We all have experience with Redis, CouchDB/PouchDB and MongoDB.
+We all have experience with Redis, CouchDB/PouchDB, and LevelDB.

-We settled on the CouchDB/PouchDB combination because of the simple JSON storage and the simple RESTful interface.
+We settled on the CouchDB/PouchDB combination because of the simplicity of storing data via JSON documents and it's incredibly flexible RESTful interface.

-We managed code in local Git repos and pushed to GitHub, where we could pull others changes from.
+We managed our code in local Git repos and pushed to GitHub, where we could pull each others changes from.

 ## Main goals